ottotsuma/software-engineer-website/src/components/Monad/notes.md

 # Notes:

 ## Unsorted

+What if !! . .
+24 hour or what ever timers / quests / daily's didn't just sit there making players have to come back everyday to no content, what if they stacked up and when you came back after 3 days you got 3 charges.
+Etc. Nicer for players who have to work.

 Coins - 1 gold - around 1000 or 30 days of work ?
 Mana Coins
 Silver